Generally Local Mostly Independent (GLMI)

 GLMI provides a high quality venue for local filmmakers to screen their work and helps to cultivate a thriving independent filmmaking scene in Atlanta.

 WonderRoot is an Atlanta-based non-profit arts and service organization with a mission to unite artists and community to inspire positive social change.
 By providing production facilities to Atlanta-based artists and coordinating arts-based service programs, WonderRoot empowers artists to be proactive in engaging their communities through arts-based service work.
 We believe that art is an agent of change and that by empowering people with the means to create art, we are in turn empowering people with the means to create change.

 Now celebrating a 40-year history, the Atlanta Film Society (ATLFS) is one of the oldest and largest organizations dedicated to the promotion and education of film in the United States.
 ATLFS aims to unite the Atlanta community by serving artists in creative growth and inspiring audiences through the power of the moving image.
 Enriching the community through screenings, classes, workshops and other events year-round, the chief operation of ATLFS is the Atlanta Film Festival.

-****WE ACCEPT GA LOCAL SHORT FILMS ONLY!*****
+****WE ACCEPT GEORGIA SHORT FILMS ONLY!*****

 During the submission process, please make sure your film is not available to the general public for online viewing.